ccatterina/plasmusic-toolbar/README.md

 ## Overview

-PlasMusic Toolbar is a widget for KDE Plasma 5 that shows currently playing song information and provide playback controls.
+PlasMusic Toolbar is a widget for KDE Plasma 6 that shows currently playing song information and provide playback controls.

-It leverages MPRIS2 data engine to retrieve information and execute operations.
+A Plasma 5 version of the widget is available in the [plasma5 branch](https://github.com/ccatterina/plasmusic-toolbar/tree/plasma5).

 ## Features